jaso-public/cs764-sorter/README.md

 The flags for this command are explained below.

 ### Flags
-- -d: enables the user to determine if duplicate records should be included within the sorted output.
+- -d: enables the user to determine if duplicate records should not be included within the sorted output.
 To remove duplicates, just include this flag within the programs execution without any following value.
 - -o: enables the user to determine the given trace file.
 Its default value is an empty string.
 - -i: enables the user to determine the input file that will contain the unsorted records.
 Its default value is input.txt.
 - -j: enables the user to determine the output file that the sorted records will be written to.
 Its default value is output.txt.